timothycpr/CH4D3M0/README.md

 Anyone that utiizes this infomration/code must assume full responsibility for their actions and ensure prudent & safe operation.
 While good faith effort has been made to implement safety checks and fail-safes in code and hardware, I can in no way guarantee that using this is safe.

-Similarly, modification an EV to add after-market fast charging creates the same risks to people and property.
+Similarly, modification of an EV to add after-market fast charging creates the same risks to people and property.
 Anyone implemeting any of these methods must assume full responsibility for their actions.

 I will not be held liable for the actions of others relating to any use of this code, information or hardware.